aisingapore/Novella/README.md

 The recommender system can be triggered when the search term is entered, and the list of items can be displayed alongside the search results.

-In the context of NUS Libraries, items refer to books/ articles/ e-resource titles, and transactions refer to borrowings/ downloads.
+In the context of NUS Libraries, items refer to books/articles/ e-resource titles, and transactions refer to borrowings/downloads.
 In other contexts, items could refer to products and transactions could refer to purchases.

 Recommender systems play a different role from search engines in that they are designed to uncover items that are less explicit matches, but could be novel or pleasant discoveries for the user, thereby exposing them to more varied choices that still retain relevance and interest.
 ![recsearch.png](recsearch.png)